elixirschool/elixirschool/_posts/2019-03-19-til-validations-and-constraints.md

 ### Conclusion
 Ecto is a powerful tool for developers to make it easier to interface with the database.
-However, it is so important for us to understand what it is doing for us and making sure that we use it properly.
+However, it is so important for us to understand what it is doing for us so that we use it properly.
 As you're thinking of your database design, make sure to start off and think about the validations and constraints you need to enforce!